yfish1/SST23/README.md

 # Break it

-After our evaluation, we introduced two vulnerabilities (CSRF and XSS).
-With a tool, we can verify that it finds the vulnerabilities that we have introduced.
+After our evaluation, we introduced vulnerabilities to our project.
+With a few tools, we were able to verify that it finds the vulnerabilities that we have introduced.

+## Tools used

-## Tool Security Code Scan
+### Security Code Scan

 Security Code Scan is an open source tool.
 It detects various security vulnerability patterns.
-There  are **3** methods to get this tool.
+We got the tool by downloading it via the extension manager in Visual Studio.
+The main reason for the usage of this tool is because it was recently updated, it's an active directory and works good.

-More info about these methods and tool on [the site](https://security-code-scan.github.io/#Installation)
+More info about the tool on [the site](https://security-code-scan.github.io/#Installation)

+### OWASP ZAP

+OWASP ZAP is a tool outside of Visual Studio, it was an easy to install and setup with their awesome guide.
+The tool itself is somehow 'scary', when u put the link of our site, the tool is going to try and break the site.
+The user interface is easy to understand even with no IT-knowledge.

+### NoScript Extension

+Noscript is a browser extension

+### JSInjectior Extension

 ## CSRF Vulnerability